Can you remove hard inquiries from your credit report?

 Keep an eye on your credit score

 Accessing your FICO score, VantageScore or both is a good idea.
 You can find this information by signing up for credit monitoring from one (or all) of the three bureaus.
-You may already have access to your free credit updates if you’re a bank or credit card customer with certain businesses.
+You may already have access to free credit updates through your bank or credit card company.

 Anytime you see an unexpected drop in your credit scores, investigate the cause.
-Look for any hard inquiries that seem unfamiliar, and follow up with the bureaus if you see anything suspicious.
+Look for any hard inquiries that seem unfamiliar and follow up with the bureaus if you notice anything suspicious.

 Place fraud alerts on your credit accounts